ansible/jewel/aap-dev/README.md

 gateway-down: ...
     -docker-compose ...
 ```

+Target `dev-down`, which brings everything down, works around the issue described above by disconnecting running containers from shared mesh network first and then invoking targets to bring down individual components.

 Applying `controller_settings_template.py` is hacky.
 I'd imagine the dev env code here will grow and do a LOT of settings overriding so we need a better pattern here.